Our theory of change

 Founder, Live4Life Macedon Ranges

-The model’s mental health education is targeted at year 8 and year 10 or 11 students.
+The model’s evidence-based mental health education is targeted at year 8 and year 10 or 11 students.
 This reaches young people at two critical times in adolescence, and empowers them to recognise mental health issues in themselves and others, increasing their ability to act when they identify an issue.

 A whole-community approach